melezhik/swat/README2.md

     # check if response contains lines
     # with date formatted as date: YYYY-MM-DD
-    # check if first date found is yesterday
+    # and then check if first date found is yesterday

     regexp: date: (\d\d\d\d)-(\d\d)-(\d\d)
     code:                               \